Min-Sum Set Cover on Parallel Machines: Conclusions and open problems

 \section{Conclusions and open problems}

-We give $12.66$-approximation algorithm for the \textsc{Parallel Min-Sum Set Cover} problem on related machines, $O\br{\log m/\log\log m}$-approximation for unrelated machines and $O\br{k^{2/3}}$-approximation for precedence constrainted unit cost sets.
-All of these results are based on obtaining good approximation algorithms for the \textsc{Parallel Densest Subfamily} problem, which is then used in a greedy manner.
+In this work, we have provided a series of approximation algorithms for the \textsc{Parallel Min-Sum Set Cover} problem.
+These include a $\frac{4e}{e-1}+\epsilon<6.33$-approximation algorithm for identical machines, an $\frac{8e}{e-1}+\epsilon<12.66$-approximation algorithm for unrelated machines, and an $O\br{k^{2/3}}$-approximation algorithm for precedence-constrained unit cost sets.
+For out-forest precedence constraints on identical machines, we also obtain an $O\br{\log k}$-approximation algorithm.
+All of these results are based on obtaining good approximation algorithms for the \textsc{Parallel Densest Subfamily} or its precedence-constrained version, which is then used in a greedy manner to iteratively construct a full schedule.

 It would be of interest to incorporate different scheduling constraints, such as release dates on the sets, or due dates on the elements.
-We note that for the release dates, all of our algorithms for variants without precedence constraints can be easily adapted with a loss of multiplicative factor of $2$ in the approximation ratio.
-This can be done during the guessing step of our algorithm.
-Upon deciding on a budget $B$, we can set the cost of all sets with release date larger than $B$ to infinity, which forces the algorithm to not select them.
-The rest of sets can be scheduled by simply waiting for $B$ units of time before starting to schedule any set.
+We note that for the release dates, all of our algorithms can easily be adopted to work, with a loss of multiplicative factor of $2$ in the approximation ratio.
+This can be done during the guessing step of our algorithms.
+Upon deciding on a budget $B$ (if the algorithm has this step), we can temporarily remove all of the sets with release dates larger then $B$.
+Then, we can ingore the release dates, obtain an assignment in the same way as before and modify it by adding a waiting time of length $B$ before all of the sets.
+In order to do this for the $O\br{k^{2/3}}$-approximation algorithm, which does not consist of the guessing step, we can introduce it and employ the same trick.